varshanookarapu/Youtube_Analytics_SQL_Challenge/README.md

 This repository contains SQL practice questions covering **basic queries, aggregations, joins, window functions, and advanced analytics** using a video analytics dataset.

+I put the dataset code in the next file which you can copy paste in DB fiddle (https://www.db-fiddle.com/) and work on these challenges .
 ---

 ## 🟢 Basics (1–10)